How To: Sick of Yellow Links in Notes? Make Them Any Color You Want with These Hidden iPhone, iPad, and Mac Settings

 Sick of Yellow Links in Notes?
 Make Them Any Color You Want with These Hidden iPhone, iPad, and Mac Settings

-It's not a perfect solution since you can't simply change the link colors specifically for Notes anywhere in the preferences or settings, but you can meddle with system-wide settings to achieve the effect.
-To make the changes apply specifically to Notes, you can automate the color change.
+It's not a perfect solution since you can't simply change the link colors specifically for Notes anywhere in the preferences or settings.
+Still, you can meddle with system-wide settings to achieve the effect.
+To apply the changes specifically to Notes, you can automate the color change.

-Method 1: Change Your Note's Link Colors on macOS
+Method 1: Change Link Colors on macOS 14 and Earlier

 The default color of all linked text is yellow, but you can change that to several other colors on your MacBook, iMac, Mac mini, Mac Pro, or Mac Studio computer.
 However, link colors are a macOS setting only, not a Notes setting, so your applied changes won't sync across your devices.
 That means links in notes on your iPhone or iPad will still be yellow even if they are a different color on macOS.

-To change link colors, go to System Preferences –> General, then choose a new color for the "Accent color" setting.
-This option, which has been around since before Notes was even an app, changes the color of buttons, menus, and window interface elements, and you'll notice it right away in System Preferences.
+To change link colors on macOS 14 and earlier, go to System Preferences » General, then choose a new color for the "Accent color" setting.
+This option, which has existed since before Notes was even an app, changes the color of buttons, menus, and window interface elements, and you'll notice it right away in System Preferences.

 The default accent color is multicolor, and it makes links in Notes yellow, system interface elements blue, and system-wide text highlighting yellow.
 Setting a specific color changes all those things to the selected color, but you can change the highlight color from its drop-down.